OpenBB-finance/OpenBB/website/content/bot/reference/discord/flow/opening.md

 # opening

-This command allows the user to retrieve the Top 20 flows by premium for a stock with the "Opening" condition - Volume exceeding Open Interest on the trade.
+This command allows the user to retrieve the Top 20 flows by premium for a stock with the Opening condition - Volume exceeding Open Interest on the trade.

 ### Usage